harrydnewman/react-tutorial/README.md

 ⌘ in this guide refers to the command key on macos.
 If you are using a PC, use the control key instead.

-I am also not the cleanest coder, especially in my CSS modules.
+I am also not the neatest coder, especially in my CSS modules.
 So keep that in mind when using this tutorial.

+This file will continue to be updated with information I think will be useful as I go along.

 ## Tips